 - Consider the law: Hacking is illegal in many jurisdictions, and even white hat hackers can find themselves in legal situations if they’re not cautious.
 Before engaging in any hacking, ensure you’re familiar with the relevant laws and regulations.
 Hacking is illegal in many jurisdictions, and the penalties for hacking can vary greatly leaning on the stringency of the violation and the laws in the relevant jurisdiction.
 For example, hacking can be punishable by fines, imprisonment, or both in the United States.

 - Stay up to date: Cybersecurity is constantly evolving, and unique susceptibilities and threats are discovered all the time.
 As a hacker, it’s important to stay current on the latest cybersecurity developments and adjust your tactics accordingly.
-According to a report by Symantec, over 18,000 vulnerabilities were discovered in 2019 alone.
-(Symantec, Internet Security Threat Report 2020) This highlights the importance of staying current on the latest cybersecurity developments.

 The ethics of hacking are a complex and often contentious issue with no easy answers.
 While white hat hacking can be a force for good, black hat hacking can cause serious harm to individuals and organizations.
 As we navigate the gray area of cybersecurity, it’s essential to assess the conceivable impact of our actions and to act responsibly at all times.
 By accomplishing so, we can assist in ensuring that our online world is a safer and more secure place for everyone.